Recreating the Alcega Farthingale for Modern Bodies

 There’s a 90 degree corner at the bottom left, traditionally marked with a little square.
 Across from that is the angle we want to find.
 The slanty bit has been renamed Hypotenuse, and the remaining sides cleverly called Opposite and Adjacent.
 (These are named relative to the angle we’re trying to find, by the way.
 Only poor ol’ Hypotenuse gets stuck with her name.)
 Now, the super-cool thing about trig is that it is the study of how the lengths of the sides of a triangle relate to the angles of a right triangle.
 If I know the lengths of two legs, I can use trig to find the missing angles.
 The Hypotenuse is a gimme: it’s 5.5″.
 I can figure out the length of the Adjacent side with a little circular jiggery-pokery: its the radius of the current circle (hoop), minus the radius of the hoop directly above.

 Let’s start with our smallest circle, representing out topmost hoop.
 If you jump back to that last picture of the skirt, you’ll notice that there is no triangle above the top hoop.
 There isn’t enough information for us to figure that one out, because we don’t know the waist/hip side of the original wearer.
 But this circle’s radius is crucial, because it’s going to provide the base measurement we need to figure out the rest of the hoops.
-Arnold lists the size of this hoop (diameter) as 58″.
-Ooooh, that’s diameter, and we need radius – time to divide by 6.28!
-(Because diameter = 2 X pi X radius, or 2 X 3.14 X radius, or 6.28 X radius.)
-The diameter of the uppermost hoop is 9.231″.
+Arnold lists the size of this hoop (circumference) as 58″.
+Ooooh, that’s circumference, and we need radius – time to divide by 6.28!
+(Because circumference = 2 X pi X radius, or 2 X 3.14 X radius, or 6.28 X radius.)
+The radius of the uppermost hoop is 9.231″.
 Great.
 The second hoop is listed at 68″.
 Divide that by 6.28, and we get a radius of 10.823″.
 Fab!
 Now we have the radius of a hoop (10.823″) and the radius of the hoop directly above it (9.231″), so we can subtract them and know the length of the Adjacent side of the first triangle.
 It’s 1.592″, incidentally.

 Ok.
 What exactly do we do with that knowledge, missa?
 Funny you should ask….
 Trig is the ratio of two sides of a right triangle, which quite magically tells us the measurement of the an angle.
 In this case, we know Adjacent and Hypotenuse, and all the cool kids in Triglandia know that Adjacent-over-Hypotenuse is the definition of a Cosine.
 (This is important primarily because there’s a button for it on your calculator.
 This button will be of approximately no help.)
 If we divide Adjacent (1.592) by Hypotenuse (5.5), we get a very small number – .289, to be precise.
 What we do with that number is important – we’re going to look it up in a Trig Table, which is a time honored tradition.
 A cosine of .289 corresponds to an angle between 73 and 74 degrees.
 (That cosine button on your calculator?
 Yeah, it takes an angle measurement and hands you back the same decimal you got by the Adjacent-over-Hypotenuse trick.
 For us, it’s only useful for narrowing things down a bit – a little plug-n-chug tells me that the exact angle is 73.18 degrees.)